 A firewall is a filter for network traffic, being either network (hardware) or host (operating system) based.
-Depending on which types of traffic it allows or blocks, a firewall can reduce the risk of unwanted network intrusions ("hacking") as well as limit the spread of viruses and other computer security compromises.
+Depending on which types of traffic it allows or denies, a firewall can reduce the risk of unwanted network intrusions ("hacking") as well as limit the spread of viruses and other computer security compromises.

 - Consulting services for firewall topology and design

 - Connectivity on a shared, hardware firewall and all associated network switches

 - Implementation of the firewall, firewall rules, documentation pages, etc.